-With over 400 National Parks in the United States, whether you’re into exploring hiking trails, camping, going on scavenger hunts or even soaking in hot springs, there’s a open space out there that you’ll love.
-Keep reading to see our favorite family-friendly parks, along with tips to help you make the most of your visit.
+With over 400 National Parks in the United States, whether you’re into exploring hiking trails, camping, going on scavenger hunts or even soaking in hot springs, there’s an open space out there that you’ll love.
+Keep reading to see our favorite family-friendly parks, along with insider tips and top picks for family-friendly Airbnb’s, all to help you make the most of your visit.

 Big Bend National Park - TX

-From the river bed of the Rio Grand to the peeks of the Chisos mountain range, this remote park runs along the Texas/Mexico border.
+From the river bed of the Rio Grande to the peeks of the Chisos mountain range, this remote park runs along the Texas/Mexico border.

 What to See & Do: Designated as one of the darkest places in the country, it’s one of the best places to stargaze with your kids.
 It’s also filled with fossils—be sure to take your dino enthusiast to the Fossil Discovery Exhibit.
 There’s also plenty of hiking opportunities for families: some of the best trails for kids include the Window View, the Basin Loop, the Rio Grande Village Nature Trail and for older kids, the Lost Mine Trail is worth the trek.
 One of the most popular things to do in Big Bend, however, is to float the Rio Grande.
 There are several outfitters that offer easy, half-day floats, like this Madera to Grassy Banks option from Big Bend River Tours, which are perfect for families with young children.